inayoon/christmas_card_app/README.md

 ![Load_DropdownCards](https://github.com/inayoon/christmas_card_app/assets/100747899/933a857e-f592-4c59-bac6-9db7eeb2ec0e)
 <details>
-<summary><h3>Loading Cards and CardsDropdown Code</h3></summary>
+<summary><h3>CardsDropdown Code</h3></summary>
 <br/>

 When a card is changed through the dropdown menu, the code retrieves the changed name value. <br/>
 It then searches for the corresponding card in the JSON data containing all cards.
-The matched card information is stored in the cardSlice
+The matched card information is stored in the `cardSlice`.

 ```Javascript
 <!-- CardPicked.jsx -->